 - Name and vital information about the student reported to be out of contact.

 - The date, time, and location the missing student was last seen.

 - The general routine or habits of the suspected missing student (e.g. – visiting friends who live off-campus, working in a job away from campus) including any recent changes in behavior or demeanor.

 - The missing student’s cell phone number (if known).

-- Once a report has been made that a student is missing, Campus Safety and the Office of Student Affairs will work together to investigate the situation.
+Once a report has been made that a student is missing, Campus Safety and the Dean of Students will work together to investigate the situation.

 When a student is reported missing the two offices shall:

 - Initiate an investigation to determine the validity of the missing person report that may include: